Seasons

 PYLI

-In Byzantine times, the settlement was located on the northern bank of the Portaikos (or "Portiatis") river, where today we find the district and the wonderful church of Porta Panagia.
-At that time it was called Megalai Pylai, a name that in the years of Ottoman rule gave way to "Porta Pazar".
-The modern settlement "crossed over", to a naturally cool and shady place.
+In Byzantine times, the settlement was located on the northern bank of the Portaikos (or "Portiatis") river, where today we find the neighborhood and the magnificent Porta Panagia church.
+Back then, it was called Megalai Pylai (Great Gates), a name that during the Ottoman period gave way to "Porta Pazar."
+The modern settlement “moved across” to a naturally cooler and shadier area.

-Today's town has the charming, leisurely atmosphere of the Greek countryside and it is worth taking a walk in its narrow streets.
-But the most impressive sight is located in the old "haunts" that you will pass through by crossing a pedestrian bridge 120 meters long and 2 meters wide.
-You can also get there by car from another, nearby bridge.
-Where Megalai Pylai was located, you will find a Byzantine masterpiece, the church of the Virgin Mary, better known as "Porta Panagia", a three-aisled, vaulted, cross-roofed basilica.
-It was the catholicon of a stauropegic monastery founded in 1283.
+Today’s small town has the charming, laid-back atmosphere of the Greek countryside, and it’s worth strolling through its narrow streets.
+But the most impressive attraction lies in the old “territory,” which you can access by crossing a pedestrian bridge 120 meters long and 2 meters wide.
+You can also reach it by car via another nearby bridge.
+There, where Megalai Pylai once stood, you’ll encounter a Byzantine masterpiece: the church of the Holy Virgin, better known as “Porta Panagia”, a three-aisled, domed, cross-in-square basilica.
+It served as the katholikon of a stauropegic monastery founded in 1283.

 Image

-On this side of the river, a little further away, about 5 km from Pyli, at an altitude of 650 meters on the slopes of Koziakas, is another very important religious monument, the Monastery of Agios Vissarionos Dousikou.
-It was founded in 1535 by the most prominent child of Pyli, Agios Vissarion (patron saint of Pyli, Trikala and Kalambaka), at the time when he was Metropolitan of Larissa.
-It is one of the few monasteries outside Mount Athos in which the avaton applies, that is, women are prohibited from entering after a recorded wish of its founder.
+On this side of the river, a little further away, about 5 km from Pyli at an altitude of 650 meters on the slopes of Koziakas, stands another major religious monument, the Monastery of Saint Vissarion of Dousiko.
+It was founded in 1535 by the most prominent native of Pyli, Saint Vissarion (patron saint of Pyli, Trikala, and Kalambaka), during his tenure as Metropolitan of Larissa.
+It is one of the few monasteries outside Mount Athos where the avaton applies—women are prohibited from entering, based on the recorded wishes of its founder.

-Externally, it resembles a fortress – indeed it was something like a castle and refuge for Greek fighters in times difficult for the nation.
-In its heyday, it had 365 cells, as many as the days of the year.
-The hagiography of the Katholikon is impressive and is attributed to the famous Constantinopolitan artist of the Cretan School, Tzortzis, while valuable treasures are also hidden in the Library.
+Externally, it resembles a fortress—it actually served as a kind of castle and refuge for Greek fighters during difficult times for the nation.
+At the peak of its operation, it had 365 cells, one for each day of the year.
+The frescoes of the katholikon are stunning and attributed to the renowned Constantinopolitan artist of the Cretan School, Tzortzis, while valuable treasures are housed in the monastery library.

-The Dousikou Monastery is not the only legacy of Agios Vissarionos in Pyli.
-He financed the construction of many stone bridges in the mountains of Thessaly, and one of the most impressive is located a few kilometers outside of Pyli.
-The bridge of Pyli (also known as "Agios Vissarionos" or "Porta Panagias") is one of the largest single-arched bridges in Greece and is maintained in excellent condition.
+The Dousiko Monastery is not the only legacy of Saint Vissarion in Pyli.
+He funded the construction of many stone bridges in the mountainous regions of Thessaly, and one of the most impressive lies just a few kilometers outside of Pyli.
+The Bridge of Pyli (also known as "Saint Vissarion's" or "Porta Panagia’s") is one of the largest single-arch bridges in Greece and remains in excellent condition.

 Image

-A few km after Pyli, crossing a narrow bridge in an impressive spot in the valley of the Portaikos, marks the beginning of the route that follows the slopes of Koziakas (or "Kerketios") and passes through the most famous mountain resorts of Trikala, Elati, Livadakia Pertouliou and Pertouli (which are separate "chapters").
-But before continuing on this road, a detour is required to the point where the signs point to Stournareika and Palaiokarya bridge.
-This stone bridge is perhaps the most beautiful and most photographed in Greece, as it is located in a magical location with two waterfalls ideally complementing the fairytale setting.
-In the settlement of the same name you will find a traditional dristella ("water mill"), while if you continue on this impressive route, passing through beautiful villages, such as Stournareika and Mesochora, you will reach Tzoumerka and Arta.
+A few kilometers past Pyli, crossing a narrow bridge at a spectacular point in the Portaikos valley marks the beginning of a route along the slopes of Koziakas (or “Kerketio”), passing through some of the most famous mountain resorts of Trikala: Elati, the Pertouli Meadows, and Pertouli (each deserving its own “chapter”).
+But before continuing along that route, a detour is a must at the signs pointing to Stournareika and the Palaiokarya Bridge.
+This stone bridge is perhaps the most beautiful and most photographed in Greece, as it stands in a magical setting with two waterfalls completing the fairytale scenery.
+In the settlement of the same name, you’ll find a traditional dristela (a water-powered fulling mill).
+A short detour will take you to Ropoto, the “sinking village” with its striking, tilted Church of the Dormition of the Virgin.
+Continuing westward along this route, passing through charming villages like Stournareika and Mesochora, you’ll eventually reach Tzoumerka and Arta.

-Returning to the "central" route, you will follow the slopes of Koziakas.
-Its forests are characterized by very rich fauna and a large variety of aromatic and medicinal herbs.
-According to myth, the god of Medicine, Asclepius wandered in these wonderful landscapes in search of the raw materials for his healing "preparations".
+Returning to the “main” route, you’ll follow the slopes of Koziakas.
+Its forests are known for their rich fauna and the great variety of aromatic and medicinal herbs.
+According to myth, the god of medicine, Asclepius, roamed these wonderful landscapes in search of ingredients for his healing remedies.

 Image